Time-invariant Prefix Coding for LQG Control: Introduction

-In the achievability approaches in \cite{silvaFirst}, \cite{tanakaISIT} and \cite{kostinaTradeoff}, the upper bounds on rate are developed in terms of the output entropy of a quantizer.
+The upper bounds on achievable rate in \cite{silvaFirst}, \cite{tanakaISIT} and \cite{kostinaTradeoff} are developed in terms of the output entropy of a quantizer.
 While a lossless codec can be used to encode the quantizations into a variable-length binary string without delay and with an expected length close to this entropy, this generally requires the codec to be adapted, at every timestep, to the probability distribution of the quantizer output.
 This complication is compounded in \cite{silvaFirst} and \cite{tanakaISIT}, as the source codec must be adapted to the conditional probability distribution of the quantizer output given the dither.
-Even if the random variables describing the quantizer output converge in some sense, a codec adapted to the limiting distribution will not necessarily yield a time-average bitrate close to known lower bounds.
-In sources with countably infinite alphabets (like the quantizers employed in \cite{tanakaISIT} and \cite{kostinaTradeoff}) weak convergence does not imply convergence in the sense of Kullback--Leibler (KL) divergence.
-Convergence in the KL sense is required to ensure no asymptotic redundancy (see e.g., \cite{convergenceKL}).

-Some work on fixed-rate feedback control is also relevant \cite{fixedLenCoding} \cite{yukselStabilization}.
-In \cite{fixedLenCoding}, fixed-rate quantizers were designed to minimize control cost.
-Using a Lloyd-Max style quantizer design, an optimal greedy control policy was developed that demonstrated competitive performance \cite{fixedLenCoding}.
-Stabilization via an adaptive fixed-rate quantizer was considered in \cite{yukselStabilization}.
-Using tools from ergodic theory, \cite{yukselStabilization} analyzed the long-term behavior of the state and quantizer parameters and proved the existence of limiting distributions.
-It was shown that for a particular quantizer, finite control cost was achieved.
-In the work presented here, we will use similar ergodicity results to prove time-invariant achievability results for variable-length coding under a control cost constraint.